Hillman Curtis: Design

 Curtis started studying art to design posters and fliers for his band.
 After the band broke up, Curtis now in his 30s started taking night classes on Photoshop.
 This led to a few part-time designing jobs, and eventually an entry-level job at Macromedia.
 Gradually, he went on to become a design director at Macromedia.
 While there in 1996 he designed the first web site using new technology, a browser plug-in Flash Player, which became a milestone in web designing.

 In 1997, Curtis founded hillmancurtis, Inc, a design firm based in New York city which focused on web design and later film production.
 Then in 2000, he published a how to guide, Flash Web Design, which sold over 100,000 copies and remains a standard text for online design.
 In all, he published four books on new media design which have sold over 150 thousand copies and been translated into 14 languages.
 He designed sites for Yahoo, Adobe Systems, Metropolitan Opera and others.

 Film

 Curtis received acclaim for his online "Artist Series", a series of short documentaries on designers and artists, Milton Glaser, Paula Scher, David Carson, Lawrence Weiner, Stefan Sagmeister, James Victore, Pentagram, and the filmmaker Mark Romanek.
 He also has made short dramatic films as well as national commercials for IBM and BlackBerry, as well as web content for brands like Sprint, Bobbi Brown Cosmetics, SVA, and Rolling Stone.

 In 2008, Curtis made a short documentary for the David Byrne and Brian Eno album Everything That Happens Will Happen Today and later directed the feature-length documentary Ride, Rise, Roar which chronicled the Songs of David Byrne and Brian Eno Tour.

+He co-directed The Happy Film (2016) alongside Stefan Sagmeister and Ben Nabors.
+The documentary follows Sagmeister’s self-experiments with meditation, therapy, and pharmaceuticals to explore happiness, combining personal narrative with creative visual storytelling.

+Personal life

 Curtis continued to actively manage Hillmancurtis until his death on April 18, 2012, at his Brooklyn home after a prolonged battle with colon cancer, at the age of 51.
 He was married and had two children.